 - Obstfeld, Maurice.
 2012.
 “Does the Current Account Still Matter?”
 NBER Working Paper No. 17877, March 2012.

 - Shin, Hyun Song.
 2011.
 “Global Banking Glut and Loan Risk Premium,” Mundell-Fleming Lecture, International Monetary Fund, November 2011.

 This post originally appeared at Econbrowser and is posted with permission.

-One Response to “Guest Contribution: ‘The Making of America’s Imbalances’”
+2 Responses to “Guest Contribution: ‘The Making of America’s Imbalances’”

 Attempts to deflect from a decayed economic model is all what this article seeks to do albeit that it does reveal good insights.

 At the same time right-wing economist don't want to talk about it because it implies that ordinary people should have money and wealth to continue consuming.
 So they both play it down. likes kaufen